alexandrelamberty/dotfiles/README.md

 ## Installation

+The installation process install by default all the configurations, data and scripts.

+You can choose what configuration packages to install by editing `config-packages.txt`

+> See `pacman-packages.txt` to view all the required required packages.

 Check and run the `install.sh` script.

 ```
 ./install.sh
 ```

-See `pacman-packages.txt` to view all the required required packages.

 ## Configuration

+Some programs need configuration according to the computer specs

+### Programs

 - i3

-	Configure workspaces and monitors `~/.config/i3/config`
+	Configure workspaces and monitors in `~/.config/i3/config`
 	> FIXME: Workspaces configuration include not working!

 - Polybar

-	Configure system paths and hardware `~/.config/polybar/hardware.ini`
+	Configure system paths and hardware in `~/.config/polybar/hardware.ini`

-## Architecture
+## Structure

-The configuration is split in three main directory:
+The configuration is split like this:

+- `bin` contains all the executable and will be symlinked into `$XDG_BIN_HOME`
+	see: ...
-- `config` contains all the programs configuration files.
-They mostly in `XDG_CONFIG_HOME` or `HOME`.
+- `config` contains all the configuration files.
+Will default to `XDG_CONFIG_HOME` or `HOME`.
-- `data` contains resources like: dictionaries, icons, sounds used by programs.
+- `data` contains resources like: dictionaries, icons, sounds used by programs. programs.
-- `scripts` that contains all the scripts used by my configurations and programs.

-## Configuration
+## Softwares used

 ### Base environment